RevolutionAnalytics/quickcheck/docs/tutorial.md

   - each test can be run multiple times on different data points, improving coverage and the ability to detect bugs, at no additional cost for the developer;
   - tests can run on large size inputs, possible but impractical in non-randomized testing;
   - assertions are more self-documenting than specific examples of the I/O relation -- in fact, enough assertions can constitute a specification for the function being tested, but that's not necessary for testing to be useful;
-  - it's less likely for the developer to use implicit assumptions in the selection of testing data -- randomized testing "keeps you honest".
+  - it is less likely for the developer to use implicit assumptions in the selection of testing data -- randomized testing "keeps you honest".

 ## First example